-- 1 Select DIST using the button.
+- 1 Select DIST using the D button.

 - 2 Hold SET until display starts flashing.

-- 3 Set the destination distance using or
+- 3 Set the destination distance using ▲ or

 - 4 Press SET to store settings.

 When ARRIV is selected during the journey, the arrival time based on the average speed over the past 20 minutes will be displayed.
+The trip computer will include any stops in the calculation of the estimated time of arrival.

 Press DIST and the distance remaining to the destination will be displayed in the same way.